mohitsinghgarry/FilmFlow/README.md

 ### 🔹 Get Movies
 ```
 GET /movies?page=1&limit=10&year=2023&language=English&sort_by=release_date&order=asc
+or
+GO TO HOMEPAGE THEN THERE IS ROUTE NAME MOVIES
 ```
 - **Description:** Retrieves movies with pagination, sorting, and filtering.
 - **Query Params:**